 The society that separates its scholars from its warriors will have its thinking done by cowards and its fighting by fools.

-It is the habit of mankind to entrust to careless hope what they long for, and to use sovereign reason to thrust aside what they do not desire.
+And their judgment was based more upon blind wishing than upon any sound prediction; for it is a habit of mankind to entrust to careless hope what they long for, and to use sovereign reason to thrust aside what they do not desire.

 Right, as the world goes, is only in question between equals in power, while the strong do what they can and the weak suffer what they must.

 Think, too, of the great part that is played by the unpredictable in war: think of it now, before you are actually comitted to war.
 The longer a war lasts, the more things tend to depend on accidents.
 Neither you nor we can see into them: we have to abide their outcome in the dark.
 And when people are entering upon a war they do things the wrong way round.
 Action comes first, and it is only when they have already suffered that they begin to think.